13. Simpson, RK, Mistakidis, AF, Doucet, SM. Diverse selection pressures drive color and contrast evolution in

 10. Simpson, R.K., McGraw, K.J.
-2018.
+2019.
 The evolution of complex courtship signals and their interactions in hummingbird visual traits.
-In review at Nature Ecology and Evolution.
+In review at The American Naturalist.

 8. Simpson, R.K. & McGraw, K.J.
 2018.
 It’s not just what you have, but how you use it: solar-positional and behavioural effects on hummingbird colour appearance during courtship.
 Ecology Letters, 21: 1413-1422.
 PDF

 7. Simpson, R.K. & McGraw, K.J.
 2018.
 Multiple signaling in a variable environment: expression of song and color traits as a function of ambient sound and light.
 Biotropica 50: 531-540.
 PDF

 6. Simpson, R.K. & McGraw, K.J.
 2018.
 Two ways to display: male broad-tailed hummingbirds exhibit different dynamic color tactics based on sun orientation.
 Behavioral Ecology 29: 637-648.
 Link

 5. Simpson, R.K.
 2017.
 Courtship and territorial behaviors of three hummingbird species in Arizona.
 Arizona Birds 2017: 1-7.
 PDF

 4. Ligon, R.A., Simpson, R.K., Hill, G.E., McGraw, K.J.
 2016.
 Evolutionary innovation and the diversification of carotenoid-based pigmentation in finches.
 Evolution 70: 2839-2852.
 PDF